karthik11135/add_hdf_proposal/add_hdf_proposal.md

 # In this example, the checkpoint trigger returns True when convergence occurs storing the Transport State, Plasma State, and other relevant data.
 ```

-To restore a simulation instance from an HDF5 file, module-specific logic can be implemented.
+To restore a simulation instance from an HDF5 file, module specific logic can be implemented.
 The restoration process involves:

 1. Loading the checkpoint (HDF5) file.